Close your eyes and imagine a computer nerd staring at the screen trying to solve a problem.

 So, should women learn to code?
 Absolutely.
 For a second, forget all the stereotypic thoughts.
 How would you feel about finding a solution to a problem no one ever did?
 Would you have an adrenaline rush to be able to build whatever you want?
 Cool, then programming is for you.
 Having said that, I won’t say it is a bed of roses.
 You are going to have moments where you end up questioning yourself, “Am I good at this?
 Maybe, this is not for me”.
 Worry not, you are not alone.
 A lot of men also have the same feelings.
 Fear is built into us and is not gender-specific.
 Programming is not just analytical or logical, it is a creative form, and we women are great with creative stuff.

 Working your way up can be a little tricky.
-Find a women mentor, because she has been there and done that.
-It might be easier for a women mentor to understand your state of mind.
-Having said that, some men are great mentors, and they really understand what we go through as women, acknowledge it, and can provide a helping hand in overcoming the hurdles.
+Find a woman mentor, because she has been there and done that.
+It might be easier for a woman mentor to understand your state of mind.
+Having said that, some men are great mentors too, and they really understand what we go through as women, acknowledge it, and can provide a helping hand in overcoming the hurdles.
 A small secret, it is easier to convince someone with good code because it cannot be influenced by anyone while it runs!!

 Make friends with women who are coders.
 There are quite a few groups, meetups that happen where women in technology come together.
 These are great platforms to find someone who you can share your achievements and frustrations.
 Also, you would get to learn about various new technologies and meet technologists who are pioneers in those areas.